Last Updated on

-Rust can also cause witches broom and it is a viral fungus.
-It would be a good idea to use a good fungus spray to help with this disease.
+Rust can also cause Witches’ broom and it is a viral fungus.
+It is a good idea to use a good fungus spray to help with this disease.
 Always spray after you have completed pruning.

 Borer Damage on a tree trunk

 Borer’s are a real pain in the neck for all gardeners.
 Borer’s come from the larval stages of beetles and moths.
 The most common in the U.S is the Emerald Ash Borer.
 They basically lay their larvae eggs on the tree and this turns into a worm that digs a hole into your tree.